Black myotis: Behavior

 Studies testing homing skills in the Myotis nigricans suggests that the bats are able to recognize an area with a radius of 13 km.
 Some bats that were displaced 50 km from the roost were able to find their way back within 2 days.
 In favorable weather conditions, bats leave the roost an hour after sunset and return from hunting an hour before sunrise.

 The body temperature varies, depending on the ambient temperature.
 When the body temperature is cooler the bats enter a state of torpor and remain in that state until the body temperature has warmed.
 In order to cool body temperature, they show behavioral thermoregulation by spreading out in the roost into smaller groups.

 Diet & predation

 Myotis nigricans is primarily insectivorous with few cases of observed fruit consumption.
 Young bats have high mortality rates because of predation, disease, and parasitism.
-Opossums, cats, and other bats are some mammalian predators of the black myotis.
-Other predators include snakes, cockroaches, and spiders.
+Opossums, cats, other bats, snakes (Pseustes, Boa), cockroaches, and spiders are potential predators of the black myotis.
 Young bats also face the trouble of ectoparasites, including mites, bat mites, soft ticks, hard ticks, chigger mites, fleas, and bat flies.